LooksRare/sdk-v2/guides/createMakerBid.md

 The main steps are:

-1. Initialize a LooksRare class instance by providing the chain id, [RPC provider](https://docs.ethers.io/v5/api/providers/) and a [signer](https://docs.ethers.io/v5/api/signer/).
+1. Initialize a LooksRare class instance by providing the chain id, [JSON-RPC provider](https://docs.ethers.org/v6/api/providers/jsonrpc/) and a [signer](https://docs.ethers.org/v6/api/providers/#Signer).
 2. Use the `createMakerBid` method to create a maker bid with the parameters of your order.
 3. Check and grant necessary approvals for transferring assets.
 4. Sign the maker bid order with `signMakerOrder` method.